Skip to main content

 Using Scar Treatments

 Your surgeon may recommend specific treatments to help minimize the appearance of scars, such as silicone gel sheets or scar creams.
-These treatments can aid in reducing scar thickness and improving their appearance over time.
+These treatments can aid in reducing scar thickness and improving its appearance over time.

 Be sure to use only the products recommended by your surgeon and follow the application instructions closely.